vulcanize/stack-orchestrator/README.md

 1. Create a `Dockerfile` within your repository.
 This Dockerfile should start you application.
 2. Create a `docker-compose` file for `local` and `latest` within the `docker/` directory in `foundry-test`.
-3. Create a manual Github Action that is triggered by `workflow_dispatch`.
-[See the following example.](https://github.com/vulcanize/ipld-ethcl-indexer/blob/feature/7-testing-with-ginko%2Bcicd/.github/workflows/on-pr-manual.yml)
+3. Create a manual Github Action that is triggered by `pull_request` and `workflow_dispatch`.
     1. You must merge this file into `master/main` before being able to use it. `workflow_dispatch` will not work unless it is in `master/main` first.
 This is a design fault.
-4. Create an automated Github Action that is triggered by `pull_request`.

 ### Case Study: `ipld-ethcl-indexer`.

 I followed this process for `ipld-ethcl-indexer`.
 Here are a few key files.

-1.  `[vulcanize/ipld-ethcl-indexer:Dockerfile](<https://github.com/vulcanize/ipld-ethcl-indexer/blob/main/Dockerfile>)` - Compiles and starts the application
+1.  [`vulcanize/ipld-ethcl-indexer:Dockerfile`](https://github.com/vulcanize/ipld-ethcl-indexer/blob/main/Dockerfile) - Compiles and starts the application
-2.  `[vulcanize/foundry-test:docker/local/docker-compose-ipld-ethcl-indexer.yml](<https://github.com/vulcanize/foundry-test/blob/feature/build-stack/docker/local/docker-compose-ipld-ethcl-indexer.yml>)` - A `docker-compose` file to start the container.
+2.  [`vulcanize/foundry-test:docker/local/docker-compose-ipld-ethcl-indexer.yml`](https://github.com/vulcanize/foundry-test/blob/feature/build-stack/docker/local/docker-compose-ipld-ethcl-indexer.yml) - A `docker-compose` file to start the container.
-3.  `[vulcanize/ipld-ethcl-indexer:.github/workflows/on-pr-manual.yml](<https://github.com/vulcanize/ipld-ethcl-indexer/blob/main/.github/workflows/on-pr-manual.yml>)` - This allows users to trigger unit tests with specified parameters manually.
-4.  `[vulcanize/ipld-ethcl-indexer:.github/workflows/on-pr-automated.yaml](<https://github.com/vulcanize/ipld-ethcl-indexer/blob/main/.github/workflows/on-pr-automated.yaml>)` - Automatically triggered on `pull_request`.
+3.  [`vulcanize/ipld-ethcl-indexer:.github/workflows/on-pr-automated.yaml`](https://github.com/vulcanize/ipld-ethcl-indexer/blob/main/.github/workflows/on-pr.yml) - Automatically triggered on `pull_request`.
 If users ever need to reference a specific branch for `ipld-eth-db` or `foundry-test`, they can easily do so in the `env` variable.
+    1. You can also easily run this GHA manually and provide input parameters.

 # Additional Notes